A legacy revisited, rethought, and renewed.

 The family remains committed to these values, adapting to the evolving needs of each generation while preserving the philanthropic tradition that Edmond shaped.
 Since Edmond’s time, three generations of Rothschilds have continued this work.

-Ariane de Rothschild with laureates of the Ariane de Rothschild Women’s Doctoral Program
+Ariane de Rothschild with the laureates of the Ariane de Rothschild Women’s Doctoral Program